FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 ## Architecture Overview

-{::comment}

-    DONE: Calls/invocations, interfaces.
-    Low priority but useful for cleaning up the language.
-    Maybe already fixed by MB49?

-{:/comment}

 Although the normative text references only terminology that has already been introduced, explanatory passages beside it sometimes profit from terms that are defined later in the document.
 To keep the initial